phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 - The `kernel_main` function is just a normal Rust function with an arbitrary name.
 No `#[no_mangle]` attribute is needed anymore since the `entry_point` macro handles this internally.
 - Like before, our entry point function is [diverging], i.e. it must never return.
 We ensure this by looping endlessly.
 - There is a new [`BootInfo`] argument, which the bootloader fills with various system information.
 We will use this argument later.
+For now, we prefix it with an underscore to avoid an "unused variable" warning.
 - The `entry_point` macro verifies that the `kernel_main` function has the correct arguments and return type, otherwise a compile error will occur.
 This is important because undefined behavior might occur when the function signature does not match the bootloader's expectations.

 [diverging]: https://doc.rust-lang.org/rust-by-example/fn/diverging.html